Reasons You May Need So Much Reassurance In A Relationship

 Disorganized attachment

 Those with disorganized attachment may oscillate between the features of anxious and avoidant attachment.
 They may seek frequent reassurance in relationships at one moment but become distant and withdrawn the next.
 People with disorganized attachment often struggle with emotional control and may struggle to trust others.
-They may also find it challenging to offer healthy reassurance to their partner.
-They want love and companionship, but their fear of being hurt can lead to avoiding strong emotional attachments.
+They may also struggle to offer healthy reassurance to their partner.
+Although they often desire love and companionship, their fear of being hurt can lead them to avoid strong emotional attachments.

 Secure attachment

 Secure attachment is considered the “healthiest” attachment style.
-Securely attached people often have a high view of themselves and others.
-Those securely attached to their partner enjoy spending time with them but can also spend time alone easily.
+People who are securely attached often have high self-esteem and a positive view of others.
+Those securely attached to their partner enjoy spending time with them, but can also spend time alone easily.
 They may also be able to offer assurance to their partners without any trouble.
 If problems arise, they can be discussed with empathy and respect, as deeply rooted fears related to strong emotions often aren’t present.
 Adults with a secure attachment style can depend on their partner and aren’t afraid to let their partner rely on them when necessary.

 The “secret” fifth attachment type